xinthose/colibri-reset-license/README.md

 # colibri-reset-license

-## To reset your Colibri License in a WordPress Website please follow these steps
+## To reset or change your Colibri License in a WordPress Website please follow these steps

 1. Download or checkout this repository
 2. ZIP the folder `colibri-reset-license`